 Our relationship with Dementia UK has gone from strength to strength

-Earlier last year we announced our national partnership with Dementia UK, as voted for by our members and colleagues.
-We kickstarted fundraising in April, with an initial £25,000 donation.
-This helped the charity provide much needed emotional and practical support to those living with dementia during these challenging times.
+In April last year we announced our national partnership with Dementia UK, as voted for by our members and colleagues.
+We kicked off our fundraising efforts with a donation of £25,000 to help the charity navigate the uncertain times brought about by last year.

-In October we reached our six-month milestone.
-Thanks to the generosity of our members, and the fundraising efforts of our colleagues, more than £100,000 has been raised for the charity.
+Thanks to the generosity of our members, and the fundraising efforts of our colleagues, more than £150,000 has been raised for the charity.
 And that’s just the start.
 Our goal is to raise £500,000 by 2024.

 Vicky Wheeler, Admiral Nurse for Dementia UK said:

-“The last six months have been unsettling and distressing for everyone.
-And on the Admiral Nurse Dementia Helpline, we’ve seen the huge impact coronavirus, social distancing and lockdown has had on those living with dementia.
+“On the Admiral Nurse Dementia Helpline, we’ve seen first-hand the huge impact coronavirus, social distancing and lockdown has had on those living with dementia.

 “We’ve also recognised the impact the year has had on the Helpline Admiral Nurses.
 The Society’s donation has allowed the nurses access to mindfulness sessions, giving us the opportunity to reflect and concentrate on our own wellbeing.

-“We’re so grateful to Leeds Building Society for raising this money, allowing us peace of mind knowing we can continue providing our service to those who are living with dementia.”
+“We’re so grateful to Leeds Building Society for raising this money, allowing us peace of mind knowing we can continue providing our service to those living with dementia.”

 Supporting the local causes making a difference